-Distinction (85-100%) Demonstrating aural awareness through consistently accurate and prompt responses.
+Demonstrating aural awareness through consistently accurate and prompt responses.
 Clear evidence of stylistic awareness, and/or perception of different approaches to interpreting a passage of music.

-Merit (75-84%) Accuracy in most of the tests, but with a few incorrect responses.
+Accuracy in most of the tests, but with a few incorrect responses.
 Some evidence of stylistic awareness, and/or perception of different approaches to interpreting a passage of music.

-Pass (65-74%) A reasonable standard of aural perception demonstrated throughout the tests.
+A reasonable standard of aural perception demonstrated throughout the tests.
 A basic evidence of stylistic awareness, and/or perception of different approaches to interpreting a passage of music.

-Below Pass, upper (55-64%) Insufficient standard of aural perception demonstrated throughout the tests.
+Below Pass, upper (55-64%)

+Insufficient standard of aural perception demonstrated throughout the tests.
 Insufficient evidence of stylistic awareness, and/or perception of different approaches to interpreting a passage of music.

-Below Pass, lower (0-54%) Inadequate standard of aural perception demonstrated throughout the tests.
+Inadequate standard of aural perception demonstrated throughout the tests.
 Inadequate evidence of stylistic awareness, and/or perception of different approaches to interpreting a passage of music.

-9. Regulations and information
+8. Regulations and information

-For examination regulations, please see the Regulations and Information document on the website (lcme.uwl.ac.uk).
+For examination regulations, please see the Regulations and Information document on the website (Icme.uwl.ac.uk).